hyperstack-org/hyperstack/readme.md

 + Setup and installation docs per supported framework
 + General gem naming and versioning, dependency restrictions / make sure the new stack does not pull in new stuff
 + Two documents must be maintained (Barrie will maintain these):
-  + Upgrading from HL/HS1 to HS2
-  + HS2 DSL/functional change log (detailing each functional or DSL change, the implication and hopefully a link to the commit so that it can be understood)
+  + Hyperstack DSL/functional change log (detailing each functional or DSL change, the implication and hopefully a link to the commit so that it can be understood)

 ## Out of scope / constraints: